The future of tech needs you

 Why choose this course?

-Focusing on your major, you will develop application design and development skills, and learn discrete structures, software development, and networks.
-You’ll develop knowledge in advanced concepts of algorithms and complexity.
-You will have practical, hands-on experiences throughout your course.
-In addition, you will have the option of further specialisations through the choice of your minors or second major.
+Throughout the Computer Science major, you will develop application design and development skills and learn discrete structures, software development, and networks.
+You’ll develop knowledge of advanced concepts of algorithms and complexity.

 Your final year is your opportunity to showcase your skills with a major project.
 Your project will be for a real-world client and will be unveiled at the IT and Games Showcase, held at the end of the year.